Polar-Ted/Voron-V0-Display-on-CANBUS/README.md

 ```
 make menuconfig
 ```
 - Set the following options for CANBUS connection
+Note: If you already have a CAN implementation set the CANBUS speed to match your existing configuration.
+Common speeds are 250000 and 500000

 ![Config](/Images/V0Display_CAN_Config.jpg)